Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 TaskList/set

+The “shareWith” properties may only be set by users that have the mayAdmin right.
 When modifying the shareWith property, the user cannot give a right to a principal if the principal did not already have that right and the user making the change also does not have that right.
 Any attempt to do so must be rejected with a forbidden SetError.

 Users can subscribe or unsubscribe to a task list by setting the “isSubscribed” property.
 The server MAY forbid users from subscribing to certain task lists even though they have permission to see them, rejecting the update with a forbidden SetError.

-The following properties may be set by anyone who is subscribed to the task list and are all stored per-user:
+The following properties may be set by anyone who is subscribed to the task list, and are all stored per-user:

 The following extra SetError types are defined: